pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/aws/deploy-changes.md

 {{% choosable language yaml %}}

 Now that your `index.html` is in your bucket, modify the program to have the bucket serve `index.html` as a static website.
-To do that, set the bucket's `website` property, passing the filename to use as an `indexDocument`.
+To do that, set the bucket's `website` property, passing the filename to use as an `indexDocument`:

 ```yaml
 resources: